-DESCRIPTION OF SHARE CAPITAL
+DESCRIPTION OF SHARES

 The following descriptions are summaries of the material terms of our Amended Memorandum and Articles of Association to be in effect following the Distribution.
-Reference is made to the more detailed provisions of, and the descriptions are qualified in their entirety by reference to, the memorandum and articles of association.
+Reference is made to the more detailed provisions of, and the descriptions are qualified in their entirety by reference to, the Amended Memorandum and Articles of Association.
 Please note that this summary is not intended to be exhaustive.
 For further information, please refer to the full version of our Amended Memorandum and Articles of Association which is included as an exhibit to the registration statement of which this information statement is part.